roadwarriorslive/Pipulate/README.rst

 from there.
 There's a few ways to get Jupyter Notebook running, but so long as something pops up in your web browser where you can choose New / Notebook:
 Python 3, then you found it.
-After you have a new Notebook, if you haven't done so already, execute:
+After you have a new Notebook, if you haven't done step #1 already, then execute:

-    !pip install pipulate
+    !pip install pipulate --upgrade

 Once pipulate is installed, you don't have to do that again, so after it's done (it can take awhile), you can delete the command and it's ugly output and get onto the real action.
-Now execute:
+There are alternative ways to do pip installs in "Anaconda Prompts" but details vary on Macs vs. Windows vs. Linux, so I prefer to tell people how to do pip installs from within Anaconda.
+The --upgrade parameter ensures you always have the latest because I will be updating it often.
+Step #2, execute:

     import pipulate as gs